-They are not personally liable for anything done or not done in good faith whilst Safety Representatives are elected for 12 months unless they leave the Service.
+Health and disqualified or resign.
+They are not personally liable for anything done or not done in good faith whilst Safety Representatives are elected for 12 months unless they leave the Service, are carrying out their role.

 DUTY OF CARE AND POSITIVE DUTY OBLIGATIONS